elsamuko/fsrc/README.md

   * hidden folders and files are searched
   * binaries are 'detected', if they contain two binary 0's within the first 100 bytes or are PDF or PostScript files.
   * it supports one option-less argument as search term
-  * folders are set with -d
+  * folders are set with `-d`
+  * when printing a match in a long line, only 100 chars context are printed, which makes searching in minified sources easier
+  * with `--html` you get the results as web page

 ## Architecture
 fsrc has a simple architecture: https://elsamuko.github.io/fsrc/architecture.html